 “Yes, of course…”

 Wei Wuxian lost interest in the conversation when it veered toward matters of war again.
-He looked over the spotless white-and-gold of the hallway they stood in—the unstained and gleaming floor below their feet, the aching neatness which hung even from the leaves of carefully-tended potted plants—and longed for home.
+He looked over the spotless white-and-gold of the hallway they stood in: the unstained and gleaming floor below their feet, the aching neatness which hung even from the leaves of carefully-tended potted plants.
+He longed for home.